thebigfilecom/thebigfile-com-dev/submodules/samples/rust/performance_counters/README.md

     (ignoring WebAssembly instructions executed within any further downstream calls of `composite_query_helper`).

-In the future, ICP might expose more performance counters.
+In the future, BIG might expose more performance counters.

 ## Prerequisites